dmark/auth0-reporting-tools/README.md

 ![Rule Template](https://github.com/dmark/auth0-reporting-tools/blob/updates-documentation/images/Screenshot%202019-02-21%2020.49.58.png)

 The Edit Rule page will open.
-Give the rule a meaningful name, something scriptive like "Access control for reporting tools".
+Give the rule a meaningful name, something descriptive like "Access control for reporting tools".
 Delete the code in the code box, then copy the code from the file `rules_per_app.js` in this software repository, and paste it into the now empty code box.
 Replace the text '[YOUR_TENANT]' with the name of your own tenant, then click Save.

 ![Edit Rule](https://github.com/dmark/auth0-reporting-tools/blob/updates-documentation/images/Screenshot%202019-02-21%2020.54.30.png)

 ### The Users

 Previously we added some "metadata" to the Application we created above, and we said that it will be part of our access control mechanism, which also includes the rule you just created.
 The last piece of the access control mechanism will be authorizing users to use the command line tools.

 You will authorize users by adding a similar piece of metadata to their profiles in Auth0.
 Start by clicking the Users link in the left side menu in the Auth0 Management Console.
 From here you can create a new user, or search for an existing user.
 For this example I will use an existing user.

 ![Users](https://github.com/dmark/auth0-reporting-tools/blob/updates-documentation/images/Screenshot%202019-02-21%2021.03.37.png)